-Outlining a Nonfiction Book: Tips and Strategies for Writing an Effective Outline
+Outlining a Nonfiction Book: A Writer’s Tips and Strategies for Drafting an Effective Outline

-OUTLINING A NONFICTION BOOK: TIPS AND STRATEGIES FOR WRITING AN EFFECTIVE OUTLINE
+OUTLINING A NONFICTION BOOK: A WRITER’S TIPS AND STRATEGIES FOR DRAFTING AN EFFECTIVE OUTLINE

 Writing a book is an exciting journey.
 And, as with any journey, it contains both ups and downs.
 However, experienced writers simplify their journey by having an accurate roadmap.